confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 ```

 Splits a string into key-value pairs and creates a map from them.
 The
-'entryDelimiter' splits the string into key-value pairs which are then split by 'kvDelimiter'.
+`entryDelimiter` splits the string into key-value pairs which are then split by `kvDelimiter`.
 If the same key is present multiple times in the input, the latest value for that key is returned.

-Returns NULL f the input text is NULL.
+Returns NULL if the input text is NULL.
 Returns NULL if either of the delimiters is NULL or an empty string.

 Example: